jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Cutscene 2

-Getting to the stars isn't just cool.
-Space travel means better satelittes, internet access, mining stuff, and insuring intelligent life doesn't put all its eggs in the Earth basket.
+Space travel isn't just cool.
+Getting to the stars means better satelittes, worldwide internet accessibility, and insuring intelligent life doesn't put all its eggs in the Earth basket.

-To get there means getting off Earth easily, and that means cheap and reusable rockets.
-On Nov 15 a private company called SpaceX run by a rich guy named Elon Musk, who wasn't even a billionaire I don't think, made a cheaper rockets.
-To make them even cheaper the they had to land a frickin 10 story building that was falling down from space.
+To get off planet needs a cheap lift-off.
+A private company called SpaceX answered the call and made cheap rockets.
+To make them even cheaper they had reuse it.

+No small feat, the rocket was 10 stories high and falling down from near space.

-They tried and failed several times.
-Who cares they kept going.
-And on Nov 15.
-2015 they actually did it.
-It was a human achievement up there with anyone else.
-A time to say holy shit we can do amaing stuff, the world is getting better.
+SpaceX tried to land launched rockets several times and kept failing.
+They kept going.
+On November 15 2015 they actually did it!
+It was a human achievement.
+A time to say holy shit we can do amazng stuff.

+But when you're obessed with old philosophies you're also confined within its tools.
+Today red/blue obsessed about tax cuts, government regulations, and old media soundbites because that's their era.
+SpaceX is just a novelty act.

-But if you're obessed with old philosophies you wouldn't care.
-The world only gets better with the old tools like government regulations.
-That's the difference philosphy has, and why we need a new one that harnesses our tools to change the world, rather than yelling about battles centuries old.
+That's the power of philosphy.
+It filters good and bad.
+We need a new one that harnesses our new and superpowerful tools to change the world, rather than yelling about old battles.

 ![old philosophy in a new world](/img\diagrams\techvolution-old-philosophy-new-world.png)